alflanagan/my_emacs_stuff/README.rst

 Important Note
 --------------

-    The emacs iniitialization which is in this project is now officially obsolete; it's being moved to the emacs24-starter-kit_ repository.
+    The emacs initialization which is in this project is now officially obsolete; it's being moved to the emacs24-starter-kit_ repository.